Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 4 Clean up townsfolk chatter with reference to Sarevok (Optional)
 ------------------------------------------------------------------------
 An import from Endless BG1 of changes to various townsfolk.
 Skipped if it's already installed via EBG1

 ------------------------------------------------------------------------
 5 Clean up the wounded from the thieves maze (Optional)
 ------------------------------------------------------------------------
 Remove Winski and Voleta from the thieves' maze and have Denkod inform the group of their whereabouts
-Thank you jastey for the idea of using Denkod! :)
 If someone in the group wears Sarevok's armor or helm, Denkod will provide some comedic relief
 NOTE: If you installed the 3rd component, Winski will disappear from the thieves' maze even if you don't install this component
 This will overwrite EBG1 changes to Denkod if they are installed